How to (Un-) Quantum Mechanics: Phase Space

-It is still missing the quantum look and feel, namely the unit imaginary and $\hbar$, which are both absent from Eq.~\ref{eq_enveq}.
+Eq.~\ref{eq_enveq} is still missing the quantum look and feel, namely the unit imaginary and $\hbar$, which are both absent.
 But it is wrong to think that these factors are valid indicators for the quantumness of equations.
-We prove this by simply introducing both from void.
+We prove this by simply introducing them from void.